moelhaj996/AI-Powered-Tab-Manager-Organizer/README.md

 ## Usage

-1. Click the extension icon in your Chrome toolbar
+1. Click the Mohaj AI icon in your Chrome toolbar
-2. Click "Analyze Tabs" to automatically group your open tabs
-3. View and manage your tab groups
-4. Save sessions for later use
+2. Select a window from the dropdown to view its tabs
+3. Drag and drop tabs between windows using the drop zones
+4. Use the pin/unpin and close buttons to manage tabs
-5. Customize grouping settings as needed
+5. Create new windows as needed

 ## Technologies Used

 - React
 - TypeScript
-- TensorFlow.js
 - Chrome Extensions API
+- React DnD
 - Tailwind CSS

 ## License